Late Nesting Birds: When Do Birds Lay Eggs?

 Remember host plants.
 Butterfly host plants and trees (native oaks are ideal) attract caterpillars, which entice birds that feed those caterpillars to their young.

 Put out a birdbath.
-A backyard essential: Young birds love to splash around.
+Fresh water is a backyard essential: Young birds love to splash around.

 Plant shrubs.
 This will support fledgling birds learning how to fly, because it will give them a place to hide from predators as they practice.